32+ Slash Commands

 /agent

-Launch an external AI agent subprocess (Claude CLI).
+Launch an external AI agent subprocess.
 The agent runs in parallel while you continue working in the main session.

 Usage